beached/msvc_charptr_test/README.md

 # msvc_charptr_test

-Issue can be reproduced by
+Issue in MSVC can be reproduced by

 ```
 git clone https://github.com/beached/msvc_charptr_test.git